User Roles

 • Test administration functions

-• Download secure CAASPP materials and resources, such as training materials for hand scoring interim assessments, DFAs for the CAAs for ELA and mathematics, and separate DFAs for the CAA for Science.
+• Download secure CAASPP materials and resources, such as training materials for hand scoring interim assessments, DFAs for the CAAs for ELA and mathematics, and separate DFAs for the CAA for Science (TOMS)

-• Download secure ELPAC materials and resources, such as the Initial ELPAC DFAs, Summative ELPAC DFAs, and PFAs.
+• Download secure ELPAC materials and resources, such as the Initial ELPAC DFAs, Summative ELPAC DFAs. and PFA documents

-• Install files for the voice packs used by the test delivery system.
+• Install files for the voice packs used by the TDS

 The following tasks can be performed by test administrators and test examiners in TOMS, depending on the user’s role: